RedDwarfTech/texhub-web/README.md

 ## Introduce

 This project is the frontend of TeXHub.
 TeXHub was the same as Overleaf/TeXPage that you can write LaTeX document online with collaboration.
+For now we have these component:

+- TeXHub web(this project)
+- the TeXHub backend provide rest api
+- the LaTeX document render engine

 ## Develop